zy0n/silent.worm/README.md

 ![Alt text](images/run_advanced.png)

 ## 🧙🏼‍♂️ What in the heck?
+###### So far: (more to come)
  - [team.py](silent/team.py) - demonstrates 3 teams working conjunctively, they may be modularly generated.
  - [advanced_duo.py](silent/advanced_duo.py) - demonstrates an arbitrary team, that can accomplish lots of tasks.
  - [advanced_team.py](silent/advanced_team.py) - demonstrates an orchestrated modular team generation.
 Agents can decide who and what to spawn in the group, and delegate tasks as needed.

+## 🛠️ Some built-in functionality for the wormz
+- web searching
+- arXiv.org searching
+- basic scraping of a page
+- save anything to a filename
+- examine an image (by url, local images as well)
+- create narrations
+- create directories
+- advanced url sanitizer
+- advanced arXiv pdf sanitizer
+- simple markdown formatting

 ## ⛏️ Built Using <a name = "built_using"></a>